 were long and tedious, as every time it is necessary to treat with the administration of this country, but our patience ended up paying!

 Many thanks to all those who have helped us throughout this process, Burmese friends and PASDB volunteers.

-This formalization changes many things for our operation, too long to explain here (see the newsletter of January 2018 for details).
+This formalization changes many things for our operation, too long to explain here.

 The latest construction was carried out in the Yae Oakan school/monastery, situated in the heart of a large Yangon slum.
 The first was built at the beginning of 2015 in Aung Zayar Min school/orphanage/monastery.